raphaelmarques2/GameBoosterDocs/README.md

   - `UnityEvent<float> onMinValue` : Event called when the timer reaches the min value
   - `UnityEvent<float> onMaxValue` : Event called when the timer reaches the max value
   - `int textDigits` : Digits to show at the OnChangeText event
-  - `UnityEvent<string> onChangeText` : Event called when the timer value changes, passing a string as parameter
+  - `UnityEvent<string> onChangeText` : Event called when the timer value changes, passing its conversion to string

 Methods:
 - `void AddTime(float time)` : Adds some time to currentTime